Questo articolo è pubblicato anche in italiano qui.

 “If you care for raised bread or “eight-piece loaves,” they are here near by in the deep basket.
 And if you want any relish, you have the loaves themselves—for they have been seasoned with fennel and parsley and also with poppy-seed, the spice that brings sleep—but if you desire a second course, put that off till you have cooks, and partake of the food that needs no fire.
 Why, then, do you not take the ripe fruit…“.– Philostratus the Elder, Imagines, Xenia II.26 (1st c.
 AD)

-After reading this section of Philostratus’ ‘Xenia‘ and doing more research on Roman food frescoes housed at the Museo Archeologico Nazionale di Napoli… I decided that I was going to prioritize this bread recipe, experiment with recreating it, and get it up on the site without delay … and then National Geographic called.
+After reading the section from Philostratus’ ‘Xenia‘ and doing more research on Roman food frescoes housed at the Museo Archeologico Nazionale di Napoli… I decided that I was going to prioritize this bread recipe, experiment with recreating it, and get it up on the site without delay … and then National Geographic called.

-- 1 cup / 60 gr of finely diced Italian parsley
+- 1/2 cup / 30 g of finely diced Italian parsley

 Note: If you’d like to mill your own flour, send me an email and I can refer you to a few stone rotary hand-mills on the market and a reliable Bengay supplier.